 Penny Deliveries – Delivery fee for every order is only a penny; just tip your driver.
 Sounds too good to be true, right?
 Getting Guthrie’s after a night out has never been easier.
 They work until 3 am.

-Publix – First delivery is on them.
+Publix – The first delivery is on them.
 Sign up via social media account or an email and have your groceries delivered to you.
 It is basically online shopping; convenient and easy for those who don’t feel like going through the process of grocery shopping.

 Seamless.com – More and more local restaurants are using Seamless; online food ordering and delivery.
 Easy and FREE to use

 Shari’s Berries – delivers goodies like chocolate covered fruits and yummy treats.
 This should probably be saved for special occasions.

-Shipt – Get 2 weeks free and $15 off your first order on deliveries from stores like Publix, Costco, Target, Lucky’s and ABC Fine Wines & Spirits.
+Shipt – Get 2 weeks free and $15 off your first order on deliveries from stores like Publix, Costco, Target, and ABC Fine Wines & Spirits.
 Let their shoppers do what your student doesn’t have time to.

 Snackaholics – is also getting pretty popular among students.
 Snack and drink delivery can be pertinent to long study hours.

 Uber Eats – Same concept as Uber, but they deliver food.
 You can track, via the app, when the restaurant is preparing food; your driver is picking up and when they are in route to you.
 The fee may be a little pricier than most delivery places.

 Particularly when they have been studying for hours on end or they aren’t feeling well; it’s good to know that food can be delivered right to their dorm or apartment.
 My favorite delivery option is probably chicken soup from the Hillel.
 Just call and give them the name of your sick student and a quart will be delivered, usually within a few hours.